berlinrs/berline.rs/community-statement.md

 Last week, news of the murder of George Floyd by the Minneapolis Police Department and the subsequent protests in Minneapolis and other cities have reached us and left us shocked.

 We, the Rust Berlin organisers, want to make a clear statement:
-* Condem racism of all forms
+* We condemn racism of all forms
-* Stricly oppose police violence
+* We strictly oppose police violence
-* Stand alongside Black people & everyone helping in the current situation
+* We stand alongside Black people & everyone helping in the current situation

 ## Why this statement